Like any major marketing strategy of the past decade, social media has had plenty of time to accumulate some big myths.

 Companies that were still relying on an early 2020 strategy that didn’t include Reels or short-form video may miss out on a good opportunity to get their content seen by a wider audience.

 The social media strategies that worked in the past may not be effective today, and social media teams that can remain agile and ready to pivot may be in a better position to succeed in the ever-changing social media landscape.

 Navigating Social Media Marketing

 Now that you've learned about the falsehoods and myths behind social media, it's time to start looking at the actual research-back tactics that could make your brand successful on a given network.

-Editor's Note: This post was originally published in October 2012 but was updated in February 2021 for comprehensiveness and freshness.
+Editor's Note: This post was originally published in October 2012 but was updated for comprehensiveness and freshness.